micaelagimenez/GreekMythsAPI/README.md

 The database was taken from <a href="https://www.kaggle.com/katrinaalaimo/list-of-greek-gods-and-goddesses/version/1">Kaggle</a>.

+### How to use
+Download the files and access its folder through the terminal.
+Run the python file and access the local server with any of the endpoints to get the desired response.

 ### Commands
 This API can be used via HTTP protocol.
 Send a GET request to any of the paths below to receive a JSON response.